benjymous/annotations/sandman/sandman.70.md

 - #### Panel 1

-  The same question was asked of Mistress Veltis when she entered the same room, in "Cerements".
-[Insert exact reference here.]
+  The same question was asked of Mistress Veltis when she entered the same room, in "[Cerements](sandman.55.md)".
 Also, the room was described as having "six silver cerements" hanging from the walls.

   Coupled with Eblis' answer to the voice, this leads me to believe that each cerement is meant for one of the seven Endless.